Skip to main content

 Languages

 Bludgeoning Weakness.
-When the statue takes more than 10 bludgeoning damage from one attack, it falls prone .
+When the statue takes more than 10 bludgeoning damage from one attack, it falls .

 False Appearance.
 While motionless, the statue is indistinguishable from a normal statue.